 If you received a W (Withdrawal) in a course, it will be counted as an attempted credit, but not a passed class.
 Withdrawing from a course has no adverse effect on your overall GPA.

 You may repeat a course, but you cannot receive an earned credit for the course more than once.
 When a course is taken more than once from USF, the second grade (first repeat) and all subsequent grades (repeats) are included in the calculation for attempted credits, grade points earned, and GPA.
 Grades reported as “Pass” (P), “Satisfactory” (S), “Credit” (CR), “Unsatisfactory” (U), and “Withdrawal” (W) are excluded from the overall GPA.

 Non-Credit Remedial Courses

-Credits you’ve earned from a previous institution are counted as both attempted and successfully completed credits toward the completion rate.
-The grades from the courses will not be counted in your overall GPA per the University’s academic policy.
+Only credits you've earned from a previous institution that count towards your current degree program are counted as both attempted and successfully completed credits toward the completion rate.
+The grades from these courses will not be counted in your overall GPA per the University's academic policy.
 Learn more about courses taken at other academic institutions.